ms/buildtogether.tech/src/git-solo.md

     everyone worked in a local copy.

-1. In order to share files with other people (or to create a backup, which is really just a way to share files with your future self) people would <span g="push_git">push</span> the contents of their copy to the main repository.
+1. In order to share files with other people (or to create a backup, which is really just a way to share files with your future self) people would [% g push_git %]push[% /g %] the contents of their copy to the main repository.
-    To get other people's work, they would <span g="pull_git">pull</span>
-    changes from the main repository and combine them with their own work.
+    To get other people's work, they would [% g pull_git %]pull[% /g %] changes from the main repository and combine them with their own work.

 Centralized version control systems have largely been replaced by <span